iprapas/iprapas.github.io/content/posts/python-virtualenv.md

 +++
 date = "2020-05-29"
 draft = false
-title = "Easiest way to use python virtual environments (Linux)" toc = true
+title = "Easiest way to use Python virtual environments (Linux)" toc = true tags = ["python", "virtualenv"] categories = ["Software Development", "Best practices"]
 +++

+**Disclaimer**: I know what your are thinking "That title is a clickbait".
+I feel a little bit bad about it.
+But on second thought, I don't have regrets.

+It is the easiest way I know and I dare you to leave a comment if you know a better way.

 ## What are virtual environments